-- Probabilistic model M: Initially, this model M is set to capture a prior belief on properties of the objective function in (5), such as its smoothness.
-During the optimisation process, it gets updated to incorporate the information about all previous evaluations.5 - 2.
-Acquisition function acq: Given \mathcal{M} , this function gives each parameter \mathbf{w} a score that reflects how good the parameter is.
-This is an easy-to-optimise function that serves as a proxy for our objective function in (5) when our optimiser chooses a next parameter to try.
-The function encodes a success measure on parameters \mathbf{w} that balances two aims: evaluating our objective function with \mathbf{w} should gives a large value (often called exploitation), and at the same time help us to refine our model \mathcal{M} substantially (often called exploration).
+- (1) Probabilistic model M: Initially, this model M is set to capture a prior belief on properties of the objective function in (4), such as its smoothness.
+During the optimization process, it gets updated to incorporate the information about all previous evaluations.5 - (2) Acquisition function acq: Given M, this function gives each parameter w a score that reflects how good the parameter is.
+This is an easy-to-optimize function that serves as a proxy for our objective function in (4) when our optimizer chooses a next parameter to try.
+The function encodes a success measure on parameters w that balances two aims: evaluating our objective function with w should gives a large value (often called exploitation), and at the same time help us to refine our model M substantially (often called exploration).